-I just adore Choose-Your-Own-Adventures and so I could resist this fun looking book promising tons of mystery.
+I just adore Choose-Your-Own-Adventures and so I couldn’t resist this fun looking book promising tons of mystery.
 I first made a chart with the help of my fiance, and we had fun finding all the exits and listing them, and then came solving all the puzzles.
 Yep, there are puzzles and we both went to working on figuring them out.
 Some were easy, some a bit harder.
 For one we had to use the help, but the rest we were able to figure out on our own.
 So, chart ready it was time to pick a route (there are 3 main ones) and get to reading.

 I know, some may think a chart is cheating, but I have noticed I get totally confuzzled when reading these kind of books and just tend to give up after finding one way.
 So charts it is!
 I love these books, but there are so many possible ways you get lost.